ac6g12/topicsWS/README.txt

 	node testname	(e.g. node 03POST_createCollection1)

+	Please note that it is more convenient to set up a text edit such as EditPlus (Windows) or Geany (Linux) to execute .js files with node.js.
+That way when you open the file in the editor you can see the description of the test request and the expected response.

 	Each test ouputs the request headers followed by the response headers and the response body (if applicable).

 	For convenience, the test script name starts with a number.
 These numbers suggest a natural sequence of events